Creative goal setting for the “exceptional” . . . above and beyond!

 Roswell – Dallas – Oklahoma City – St. Louis – Indianapolis – Columbus – New York

-As you start on your late night journey, what have you done?
+As you start your journey, what have you done?
 You’ve entrusted faith, or confidence, into your plan to arrive in New York.

-The Columbus to New York leg creates a problem.
-Part of the road is closed to flooding.
+The Columbus to New York leg is closed to flooding.
 What do you do?
 Do you give up?
 No, you take a small detour to Pittsburg that allows you to avoid the flooding, and you arrive at your destination pretty much on schedule.

 This is why creativity is so important.